Explore Missoula's Maroon Side

 and social justice in our studies and our spare time.
 This unrelenting commitment

 has not gone unnoticed.
-In 2022, UM was recognized as the top university in the U.S.
+In 2022 and again in 2023 UM was recognized as the top university in the U.S.

 for service to community and country.

 Try out a new locale

 Sometimes it’s good to get away.
 As a UM undergraduate you can participate in the

 National Student Exchange and study during a part of your academic career at more